Puneet8800/AWS_Subdomain_Takeover_Detector/README.md

 * Configure IAM role with permission mention above in prerequisites.
 * Deploy it on any of the cron Lambda/rundeck.
+* In slack_alert() please put the incoming webhook url of slack channel.

 # Scans Amazon Route53 to identify:
 * Check alias records for CloudFront distributions with missing S3 origin, ElasticBeanstalk vulnerable aliaa record and S3 vulnerable Alias record.